The Optimistic Nihilists

 What Nietzsche describes as the “transvaluation of all values” re-emerged with the Beatniks and existentialists of the 50s and then with the sex and drug subculture of the hippies in the 60s and 70s.
 For them, the death of God and the destruction of all values were something to celebrate.
 We’re free to do anything we want was the ethos.
 Get high and have a good time.
 Fuck for freedom.
 Smash the system.

-Nietzsche’s great insight, however, was that if you destroy all established values, you also end up destroying the basis of your entire existence:
+Nietzsche’s great insight, however, was that if you destroy all established values, you also end up destroying the basis of your entire existence.
+This is the full context from which his short God is Dead quote/meme is usually extracted:

 God is dead.
 God remains dead.
 And we have killed him.
 How shall we comfort ourselves, the murderers of all murderers?
 What was holiest and mightiest of all that the world has yet owned has bled to death under our knives … What festivals of atonement, what sacred games shall we have to invent?
 Is not the greatness of this deed too great for us?
 Must we ourselves not become gods simply to appear worthy of it?